-The Multifamily Finance Division awards HOME, Tax Credit Assistance Program Repayment Funds (TCAP RF) as available, Neighborhood Stabilization Program Round 1 Program Income (NSP1 PI) as available, Emergency Rental Assistance Funds (ERA2) as available, and National Housing Trust DRAFT 2023 State of Texas Low Income Housing Plan and Annual Report 93 Fund (NHTF) funds to eligible applicants for the development of affordable rental housing.
+The Multifamily Finance Division awards HOME, Tax Credit Assistance Program Repayment Funds (TCAP RF) as available, Neighborhood Stabilization Program Round 1 Program Income (NSP1 PI) as available, Emergency Rental Assistance Funds (ERA2) as available, and National Housing Trust Fund (NTHTF) funds to eligible applicants for the development of affordable rental housing.
 Owners are required to make the units available to Extremely Low-, Very Low- and Low-Income families and must meet long-term rent restrictions.
 These funds are awarded as specified in published rules and NOFAs by TDHCA and are available to for-profit and nonprofit developers.

 HOME funds come from annual formula grant allocations from HUD and program income from repayable multifamily loans.
 HOME funds can serve households earning up to 80% AMFI.
 Applicants for HOME funds under the MF Direct Loan program can be for-profit and nonprofit developers.
 It is anticipated that approximately \$20 million in HOME funds will be available for SFY 2023.
-In general, HOME funds may only be used in parts of the state that do not receive their own allocation from HUD, although certain COVID-impacted developments may qualify for a waiver of this requirement.
+In general, HOME funds may only be used in parts of the state that do not receive their own allocation from HUD, although certain COVIDimpacted developments may qualify for a waiver of this requirement.